LuckyPigeon/OCW_Note/README.md

 # OCW Note

-Notes for some brilliant Open Course Wares, below are the titles but not limit to them
+Notes for some brilliant Open Course Wares, below are the titles but not limit to them There will be both English and Chinese versions.

 ## University OCW